clydedacruz/obc-docs/protocol-spec.md

 Open Blockchain transactions are secured, private, and confidential.
 Each participant registers with proof of identity to the network membership services to gain access to the system.
 Transactions are issued with derived certificates unlinkable to the individual participant, offering a complete anonymity on the network.
 Transaction content is encrypted with sophisticated key derivation functions to ensure only intended participants may see the content, protecting the confidentiality of the business transactions.

-Open Blockchain ledger allows compliance with regulations, and ledger entries are auditable in whole or in part.
+Open Blockchain ledger allows compliance with regulations as ledger entries are auditable in whole or in part.
 In collaboration with participants, auditors may obtain time-based certificates to allow viewing the ledger and linking transactions to provide an accurate assessment of the operations.

-Techonologically, Open Blockchain is a fabric of blockchain, where Bitcoin could be a simple application built on Open Blockchain.
+Technologically, Open Blockchain is a fabric of blockchain, where Bitcoin could be a simple application built on Open Blockchain.
 It is a modular architecture allowing components to be plug-and-play by implementing this protocol specification.
 It features powerful container technology to host any main stream language for smart contracts development.
 Leveraging familiar and proven technologies is the motto of the fabric architecture.

 ### 1.2 Why Open Blockchain?